microsoft/Reactors/Online/Blockchain/Blockchain-fundamentals/README.md

 ## Demo steps
 1. Run `truffle init` in the directory where you want to create your new truffle project.
 Then open up the directory in VS Code.
-2. Inspect the directory structure.
-Look for location of
+2. Inspect the directory structure that truffle created.
+Look for location of:
+  - Contracts/
-  - Contracts
+  - Migrations/
-  - Migrations
+  - Tests/
-  - Tests
+  - truffle-config.js
 3. Add a new contract called: **Coin.sol**.
 ``` c
 pragma solidity >= 0.5.0 < 0.7.0;